Piala Presiden (Indonesia)

-Piala Presiden (President's Cup) is an annual pre-season association football tournament held in Indonesia and organized by the Football Association of Indonesia (PSSI).
-The inaugural tournament was held in 2015 to fill the vacuum of the Indonesia Super League when Indonesia was suspended by FIFA for government interference.
-The most recent tournament was held in 2025.
+Piala Presiden (English: President's Cup) is an annual pre-season association football competition held in Indonesia and organized by the Football Association of Indonesia (PSSI) originally as a stand-in tournament after the FIFA sanctions in 2015.

 History

-The Piala Presiden was a substitute tournament for the Indonesia Super League after PSSI was declared subject to FIFA sanctions in May 2015.
-The vacuum of the tournament made Mahaka Sports and Entertainment initiate the President's Cup as a contribution to national football.
-The first edition of the tournament started with Bali United beating Persija 3–0 in the opening match at Kapten I Wayan Dipta Stadium in Gianyar, Bali on 30 August 2015.
-This edition ended with Persib beating Sriwijaya 2–0 in the final at Gelora Bung Karno Stadium in Jakarta on 18 October 2015.
+The Piala Presiden was created as a substitute for the Indonesia Super League after the Football Association of Indonesia was sanctioned by FIFA in May 2015 for government interference and major political involvements within the country's football administration.
+The competition was initiated by Mahaka Sports and Entertainment to maintain football activity in the country.
+The first match was played on 30 August 2015 at Kapten I Wayan Dipta Stadium, where Bali United beat Persija 3–0.
+The tournament concluded on 18 October 2015 at Gelora Bung Karno Stadium, with Persib defeating Sriwijaya FC 2–0 in the final.

-After the 2015 tournament, the discourse of the tournament appeared in mid 2016.
-However, the discourse evaporated after Gelora Trisula Semesta initiated a one-season tournament entitled Indonesia Soccer Championship.
+After the 2015 tournament, plans for the tournament resurfaced in mid-2016.
+However, those plans were shelved after Gelora Trisula Semesta initiated a one-season tournament called the Indonesia Soccer Championship.

-In 2017, PSSI, which had been freed from FIFA sanctions one year earlier, rescheduled the 2017 Piala Presiden.
-The tournament started on 4 February 2017, and was joined by 20 clubs.
-That year, Mahaka Sports and Entertainment was not involved in the initiation of the tournament.
+In 2017, the Football Association of Indonesia resumed the Piala Presiden after being cleared of sanctions by FIFA the previous year.
+The tournament began on 4 February 2017, and was joined by 20 clubs.
+Mahaka Sports and Entertainment was no longer involved in its organization.

 In 2018, PSSI rescheduled the 2018 Piala Presiden.
 This tournament became a Liga 1 pre-season tournament.
-Persija took their first title after beating Bali United 3–0 in the final at Gelora Bung Karno Stadium in Jakarta.
+Persija took their first title after beating down Bali United 3–0 in the final at Gelora Bung Karno Stadium in Jakarta.

-In 2019, the final was played in a two-legged (home-and-away) format and there was no third place match.
-Arema successfully grabbed their second title after beating Persebaya 4–2 on aggregate in the finals at Persebaya's Gelora Bung Tomo Stadium and Arema's Kanjuruhan Stadium.
+In 2019, the final was played in a home and away ties format and there was no third place match.
+Arema successfully clinched their second title after beating Persebaya 4–2 on aggregate in the finals at Persebaya's Gelora Bung Tomo Stadium and Arema's Kanjuruhan Stadium.